programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ## What is nanDECK and How to use it

-The ability to easily iterate game cards and playtesting to note the effects of these changes is considered a crucial part of the game design process. nanDECK is a software for Windows “written as an aid for game inventors, with the aim of speeding up the process of designing and printing deck of cards (useful during prototyping and playtesting)” that has been made freely available by Andrea “Nand” Nini.
+A crucial part of the game design process involves iterating changes to game cards through playtesting to note the effects of design alterations. nanDECK is a software for Windows designed to aid game inventors by facilitating the process of designing and printing card decks for prototyping and playtesting.

+The tool was created and made freely available by Andrea “Nand” Nini.
 At the time of this writing, the most recent version of nanDECK 1.27 was released in July of 2022.
 The software has been in development since its 1.0 release in April 2006.

-While nanDECK was created and made freely available for the making of playing cards, the program can be used to generate graphics for other play objects including tiles and counters.
+While nanDECK was designed for making playing cards, the program can be used to generate graphics for other play objects, including tiles and counters.

-## Installation
+### nanDECK Installation

-### Windows
+#### Windows

 nanDECK can run on any version of Windows.
-The [software can be downloaded](https://www.nandeck.com/archives/199), unzipped, and then run as it does not need to be installed.
+The [software can be downloaded](https://www.nandeck.com/archives/199), unzipped, and then run, as it does not need to be installed.
 This means that nanDECK can be run from a USB stick.

-### Linux
+#### Linux

 Users with Linux computers can run nanDECK if they install the Windows emulator, [Wine](https://www.winehq.org/) and the [Microsoft core fonts](https://sourceforge.net/projects/corefonts/files/the%20fonts/).

-### OSX
+#### OSX

 nanDECK can be downloaded and then run on OSX using the Windows emulator, [Wine](https://www.winehq.org/).
-That being said, those with Apple computers running on MacOS Catalina or later will need to take additional steps as Wine no longer runs on these operating systems as they have dropped 32-bit OS support.
+That being said, those with Apple computers running on MacOS Catalina or later will need to take additional steps, as Wine no longer runs on operating systems that have dropped 32-bit OS support.

-The official nanDECK Manual (Nini) suggests that a workaround for this is to [install Winebottler](https://winebottler.kronenberg.org/) and [XQuartz](https://xquartz.macosforge.org/) to run the same version of Windows on an OSX computer.
+The official nanDECK Manual (Nini) suggests that a workaround for setup on MacOS requires you to [install Winebottler](https://winebottler.kronenberg.org/) and [XQuartz](https://xquartz.macosforge.org/) to run the same version of Windows on an OSX computer.
 Alternatively, users can consider installing and using nanDECK through an emulator like [Virtual Box](https://www.virtualbox.org/) or through a commercial subscription service such as [Parallels](https://www.parallels.com/ca/products/desktop/).

-## Installation Problems
+### Installation Problems

 If you run into installation issues, there are several online forums where others may gift you with kind assistance.
 The author of nanDECK, Andrea Nand is an active participant of the [nanDECK Users Forum on BGG](https://boardgamegeek.com/forum/26631/nandeck-users/general).
 There is a smaller but still active [community of nanDECK users also on Reddit](https://www.reddit.com/r/nanDECK/).

-## Or Try No Installation
+### Or Try No Installation

 There is a very simple version of nanDECK that is currently [available online](http://www.nandeckonline.com:8899/).
 It currently states that it is at version 0.99.5 and so it can be surmised that it is almost ready for official public use.
 While this online version is functional, there is no documentation for this version of nanDECK.